 Pay it forward

-17. Buy a cup of coffee for the person in line behind you at a coffee shop and let your kid in on the secret.
+17. Buy a cup of coffee for the person after you at a coffee shop and let your kid in on the secret.

-18. Visit a local store and pay for or put money toward someone’s layaway items.
+18. Call a local store and pay for or put money toward someone’s layaway items.

 Spread joy and laughter